deathhancox/Twitchy-Mage/README.md

 ## Community
 If you want to help with this project, please leave a star 🌟 and share it with your friends! 😎

-If you want to offer me a coffee, I would be grateful! ❤️
+If you want to offer the creator a coffee, I'm sure they would be grateful! ❤️

 |                                                                                                                                                                                                                                                                                                           |                                               |
 |-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|-----------------------------------------------|